 When an attendee at an event offers their badge for you to scan with BadgerScan, you must also obtain their consent for your organization to store or process their data.

 You may launch a web-based consent form from within BadgerScan that will be pre-filled with your new customer’s contact data.
-The consent form may be a web page designed and hosted by your organization, or you may select a 3rd party solution.
-Some suggestions are JotForm.com, which allows you to collect a signature on your form and can deliver the signed consent form to you as a PDF, or Google Forms, which is entirely free to use.
+The consent form may be a web page designed and hosted by your organization (if this form already exists for your organization, it may just need a small code adjustment to work with BadgerScan), or you may select a 3rd party solution.
+One suggestion is JotForm.com, which allows you to collect a signature on your form and can deliver the signed consent form to you as a PDF.
+Alternatively, you can use Google Forms, which is entirely free to use.
 For more information on using a web-based consent form with BadgerScan, see our instructions for creating a survey.

 Guidelines for Creating a Consent Form